Janet Murguía: Past positions held

 In 2001, Murguía joined the University of Kansas (KU) as Executive Vice Chancellor for University Relations.
 Murguía managed KU's strategic planning and marketing efforts on four campuses.

 Before joining KU, she served as deputy campaign manager and director of constituency outreach for the Al Gore's presidential campaign during the 2000 presidential election where she was the primary liaison between former Vice President Gore and national constituency groups.
 She also served as a spokesperson for the campaign, working with radio, print, and TV media outlets.

 Murguía served seven years as legislative counsel to former Kansas Congressman Jim Slattery before working at the White House from 1994 to 2000.
 She eventually served as deputy assistant to President Bill Clinton, providing strategic and legislative advice to the president.
 She also served as deputy director of legislative affairs where she was in charge of the legislative staff and acted as a senior White House liaison to Congress.

 Honors

+Murguía has received multiple accolades for her trajectory as an activist and leader.
+She has been named as one of Latino Leaders Magazine's "101 Top Leaders of the Hispanic Community," The Non-profit Times' "Power and Influence Top 50," People En Espanol's "100 Most Powerful Women in Washington," and Hispanics Magazine's "100 Top Latinas" and "100 Most Influential Hispanics."

 In 2022, Murguía was named as one of USA Todays Women of the Year, which recognizes women who have made a significant impact.